Church of the Holy Sepulchre: Catholicon

 In the central nave of the Crusader-era church, just east of the larger rotunda, is the Crusader structure housing the main altar of the Church, today the Greek Orthodox catholicon.
 Its dome is 19.8 m in diameter, and is set directly over the centre of the transept crossing of the choir where the compas is situated, an omphalos ("navel") stone once thought to be the center of the world and still venerated as such by Orthodox Christians (associated with the site of the Crucifixion and the Resurrection).

-Since 1996 this dome is topped by the monumental Golgotha Crucifix, which the Greek Patriarch Diodoros I of Jerusalem consecrated.
-It was at the initiative of Israeli professor Gustav Kühnel to erect a new crucifix at the church that would not only be worthy of the singularity of the site, but that would also become a symbol of the efforts of unity in the community of Christian faith.
+Since 1996, the main dome is topped by the monumental Golgotha Crucifix, which then-Greek Patriarch Diodoros I of Jerusalem had consecrated.
+It was the initiative of Israeli professor Gustav Kühnel to erect a new crucifix at the church that would not only be worthy of the singularity of the site, but also symbolise the efforts of unity among Christians.

 The catholicon's iconostasis demarcates the Orthodox sanctuary behind it, to its east.

 The iconostasis is flanked to the front by two episcopal thrones: the southern seat (cathedra) is the patriarchal throne of the Greek Orthodox patriarch of Jerusalem, and the northern seat is for an archbishop or bishop.
-(There is also a popular claim that both are patriarchal thrones, with the northern one being for the patriarch of Antioch – which has been described as a misstatement, however.)
+There is also a popular claim that both are patriarchal thrones, with the northern one being for the patriarch of Antioch – this has since been dispelled.